Student Showcase & Competition

 Senior Division Projects (Grades 6-12 )

-Prior to entering the Nevada County STEAM Expo all students grades 6-12 interested in competing in the California Science & Engineering Fair (NCSEF) must complete the state application and submit it with their project entry.
+Prior to entering the Nevada County STEAM Expo all students grades 6-12 interested in competing in the California Science & Engineering Fair (CSEF) must complete the state application and submit it with their project entry.
 To view and complete the science fair application please download and submit a hard copy with your student project.
 Applications can be downloaded by clicking here: http://cssf.usc.edu/Application/.
 Students in grades 6-12 may enter the CSEF.
 Projects may enter the CSEF.
 All projects need to adhere to the scientific method or engineering design process.
 Project topics will address one of the following categories:

 The final category placement of each project will be determined by NCSoS.

 Individuals and teams may enter projects on or before Wednesday, March 8, 2023 by 9pm through the zFair link above (or CLICK HERE TO ACCESS).

 Individual and team projects are judged in separate categories.